rsleiberin/janus/frontend/src/components/component_overview.md

 - **Event Cards**

 ### Organisms
 #### MVP
+- **Navigation and Menu Systems**
+  - **Horizontal Navigation Bar**
+    - A comprehensive and responsive navigation component that integrates DropdownMenus for multi-level navigation and a ShopCTAButton for prominent call-to-action features.
+Designed for flexibility and usability, it supports various navigation items, including both simple links and dropdown options.
+Adheres to best practices in usability, accessibility, and responsive design, ensuring a seamless user experience across devices.

 - **Header**
   - **Status**: Skeleton Created
   - **Description**: Top-level navigation and branding component.
 Currently a basic structure without detailed content.